 The level of completion of this commitment is limited.
 Several advocacy and outreach events took place to support the achievement of the target, such as the Integrity Summit 2015, the Special Forum on Philippine Open Procurement Process in February 2016 and the Conduct of On-Air Special Integrity Forum in March 2016.
 However, the target signatories have not been reached.
 Only 2,636 out of the target 3,000 signatories in 2015, and 3,755 out of 5,000 in 2016 have been generated.
-According to a staff member of Integrity Initiative interviewed for this report, one factor is limited regional engagements, which they aim to accomplish this year, and the absence of supporting policy, which they deem to be pivotal in getting more uptake.
+According to a staff member of Integrity Initiative interviewed for this report3, one factor is limited regional engagements, which they aim to accomplish this year, and the absence of supporting policy, which they deem to be pivotal in getting more uptake.
 The DBM has yet to issue a policy in support of the Integrity Initiative.
-They were still reviewing the proposed policy before the end of the last administration.
+The specific policy on Integrity Initiative was still under review before the end of the last administration.
+However, some parameters of the Integrity Initiative have been incorporated in the procurement requirements of the Government Procurement Policy Board (GPPB) and the leaders of Integrity Initiative have been attending the Regional Working Group on Business Integrity in ASEAN that takes the lead in promoting business practices that observe transparency and integrity.
+There are also other complementing efforts, such as partnership with CSR Philippines on voluntary tax compliance can further be built on to achieve more systemic gains, such as policies that will link compliance to those standards with standing as service providers in government procurements.
+The inclusion of an 'integrity pledge' as a requirement to bidders provided in the revised Implementing Rules and Regulation (IRR) of the Government Procurement Reform Act (GPRA) can also be attributed as early results of this initiative.

 The most remarkable early results of this initiative are the willingness of a good number of private sector players to be subjected to integrity standards.
-The presence of this set of standards is a milestone that can further be built on to achieve more systemic gains, such as policies that will link compliance to those standards with standing as service providers in government procurements.
-The inclusion of an 'integrity pledge' as a requirement to bidders provided in the revised Implementing Rules and Regulation (IRR) of the Government Procurement Reform Act (GPRA) can also be attributed as early results of this initiative.
+The presence of this set of standards is a milestone that